 “63% of consumers indicate they are more likely to purchase from a site if it has product ratings and reviews.

 For example, every time I purchase a product from Amazon, they contact me after some days, to review the product.
 They contact me if someone asks any question regarding the product which I ordered in past and might provide some helpful answer.

 This approach helps to get more reviews for the product that you are offering.
 This helps new users as well.
 Your product, web page become more engaging and it increases the trust.

 - Be socially active.

 - Check your website’s HTML and CSS codes for broken links or code.
 Go to W3C Validator and CSS Validator.

 Hence we created SEO audit checklist for an eCommerce store.
-So online stores, who are struggling with online sales, can get the benefit from Google Search.
+So online eCommerce website, who are struggling with online sales, can get the benefit from Google Search and organic traffic.
 We hope SEO for eCommerce website will be useful.